 10. …then see a big Broadway musical.

 11. See London again…or for the first time since I really barely remember much of anything from when I was 15.
-And visit with my friends Elan and Chris in Cambridge before the grand tour of the rest of the UK and Ireland with Brandon.
+And visit with my friends Elan in Cambridge before the grand tour of the rest of the UK and Ireland with Brandon.

 12. Finish our tour of New Zealand as we are missing the north island and the northern part of the south island.
 Hobbiton should be available again by the time we get back there.
 Hee.
 Oh, and to make sure I can meet up with my friend Sarah this time!